 Even as Sodom and Gomorrah, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.—

 God continues his discourse.

-The recorded history and commentaries shows that Sodom had more than one sin.
+The recorded history and commentaries show that Sodom had more than one sin.
 They were offensive in the whole law.
 The Sodomites where so buried in the sins of their hearts and minds that they could not even recognize or even sense divine presence and or didn’t care.

 I want to touch on the phrase in Jude 1:7-8 at this time.
 Please record the verses of scripture as is written.

 “Even as Sod’om and Go-mor’rha and the cities about them in like manner, giving themselves over to fornication and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.
-Likewise also these filthy dreamers defile the flesh, despise dominion and speak evil of dignities.
+Likewise, also these filthy dreamers defile the flesh, despise dominion and speak evil of dignities.

-Joyce that has been many erroneous teaching on the phrase “strange flesh.”
+Joyce that has been many erroneous teachings on the phrase “strange flesh.”
 Some have taught that the meaning of strange flesh is the men of the cities: and note cities is plural because Sod’om and Go-mor’rha were not the only practicing cities.
 Notice the scripture text notates “and cities about them.”